AElfProject/AElf/docs/Contract/acs.md

 Description

-To deploy and update smart contracts.
+For Contract Zero to deploy, update and maintain other smart contracts.

 ## ACS1